Cognigy/Documentation/docs/en/docs/live-agent/roles.md

 To create an Agent with single role, do the following steps:

-1. Create an Agent from the [Cognigy.AI Access Control](../ai/tools/user-menu/access-control.md) and assign oneof the following roles:
+1. Create an Agent from the [Cognigy.AI Access Control](../ai/tools/user-menu/access-control.md) and assign one of the following roles:

     - `liveAgentAdmin`
     - `liveAgentSupervisor`